Assange, Manafort Deny Report They Met. The White House Declined To Address It

 What's around the next corner

-That dispute is playing out amid sometimes feverish speculation within Washington, D.C., that Mueller's investigation may be on the verge of unveiling more criminal charges, perhaps against another sub-cast of characters centered on political consultant Roger Stone.
+The dispute is playing out amid sometimes feverish speculation within Washington, D.C., that Mueller's investigation may be on the verge of unveiling more criminal charges, perhaps against the sub-cast of characters centered on political consultant Stone.

 Stone has said he expects that he'll be charged but he denies he's done anything wrong.